Guwange: Gameplay

 Guwange's gameplay contains elements that are unique or uncommon in the vertically scrolling shooting game genre.
 The screen will often scroll horizontally or even diagonally, depending on the course the protagonist must take to reach the demon leader.
 Each character has a limited bomb attack in the form of an energy blast that can be sent in any direction, and will dispel any bullets it touches.
 Another special attack involves sending the shikigami into the midst of the enemies, with two particular advantages.
 First, the shikigami does not have to attack in the same direction as the player is firing, and can even get past obstacles that would otherwise thwart normal shots.
 If an enemy projectile touches the shikigami, it will change to a pink color and will drastically slow down.
-If the shot passes the shikigami, it will return to its original color and resume at full speed; however, if the bullet is caught in an explosion, it will be cancelled and turned into coins.
+If the shot passes the shikigami, it will return to its original color and resume at full speed, but if the bullet is caught in an explosion, it will be cancelled and turned into coins.